Frequently Asked Questions

 - It is not necessary to send a transcript of graduate courses or grades.

 - We can only consider writing samples in English.
+Writing samples should be double spaced and no more than 12,000 words (excluding notes and bibliography).

 - The primary goal of this fellowship is to support excellence in scholarly research and publication.
 The cover letter should address the applicant’s research in detail, explaining not only its topic but also its goals, contributions, and stakes.
 Given that the Society of Fellows is an interdisciplinary community with members from a wide range of fields in the humanities and humanistic social sciences, the capacity to articulate research questions, problems, methods, and contributions to scholars in other disciplines is important.